A new work commissioned by Sadler’s Wells and currently in R&D

 The dramatically charged vs the intensely dull.

-Throughout the piece, links will be generated with issues about safety, in particularly female safety, touching upon issues exposed by movements such as Reclaim These Streets and No More Shame.
+Throughout the piece, links will be generated with issues about safety, in particularly female safety (Reclaim These Streets and No More Shame).

-The R&D period of The Picnic has been supported by Sadler’s Wells and using public funding by the National Lottery through Arts Council England.
+The 2021 R&D period of The Picnic was supported by Sadler’s Wells and using public funding by the National Lottery through Arts Council England.
+It involved the band The Yonis and long standing collaborator Alberto ruiz Soler.